Des Moines Heat or Chemical Burns Lawyer

 If you have sustained a heat or chemical burn in the workplace, contact LaMarca Law Group, P.C. at (515) 225-2600 today.
 Heat and chemical burns are some of the most painful injuries a person can experience.
 These burns can also have long-lasting effects and cause serious health complications that require expensive treatments.
 Not only could a burn result in hefty medical bills, but it could also mean lost wages or the inability to return to your job.
 It is your right to seek compensation for any injury you suffered at work.

 Even though you are entitled to workers’ compensation, successfully applying for it can be difficult.
 That’s why it’s vital to contact a workers’ compensation attorney for assistance.
-A lawyer can guide you through every step of the workers’ compensation process, from your initial application to handling any appeals that may become necessary.
+Our Des Moines heat and chemical burns attorneys can guide you through every step of the workers’ compensation process, from your initial application to handling any appeals that may become necessary.
 LaMarca Law Group, P.C. has been assisting injured workers in Iowa for years, and we are ready to help you get the compensation you need and deserve after a workplace accident.
-To learn more about how we can help, contact us today at (515) 225-2600 to schedule a consultation.
+To learn more about how we can help, contact us today at (515) 225-2600 or fill out our confidential online contact form to schedule a consultation.